-Did you know that coffee provides an inexpensive "paint" that can yield dramatic artwork?
-This activity will give your child a hands-on experience with natural dyes like coffee, as well as giving her a tactile experience that will reinforce learning and result in lots of fun along the way!
+Did you know that coffee can serve as an inexpensive "paint" that yields dramatic artwork?
+This activity is a great way to expose your child to natural dyes and produce lovely coffee ground art.
+You'll also provide her with a tactile experience that will reinforce learning and result in lots of fun along the way!

 What You Do:

-- Using the paintbrush, have her use the coffee "paint" to paint across her colored sketch.
+Using the paintbrush, have her "paint" the coffee across her colored sketch.
 It doesn't matter if some of the grounds get onto the paper.
 The wax in the crayons will resist the coffee dye and keep the color of the crayon.

-- Have your child again paint over the parts of the picture that she wants to be darker.
-Using the same shade over dry paper will darken the shade.
+Have your child again paint over the parts of the picture that she wants to be darker.
+Explain to your child that painting over the areas painted already will darken the shade.

-- Keep picture flat to dry.
-It is fine if some of the grounds drop off after the picture dries.
-Now you should have a beautifully stained drawing with the white image still shining through!
+Keep the picture flat to dry.
+It's fine if some of the grounds drop off after the picture dries.
+Now you should have a beautifully-stained drawing with the white image still shining through!

 Did You Know?

-- Coffee is only one natural stain or dye.
+Coffee is only one natural stain or dye.
 Tea also creates stains.
 The gills, and dark parts of mushrooms produce some amazing shades of color.
-Ask your child if she can think of other liquids that dye paper or cloth.
+Ask your child if she can think of other substances that dye paper or cloth.